 Firebase's strength is velocity.
 If you're a solo founder or a small team racing to validate product-market fit, Firebase removes entire categories of problems:

-- Analytics built-in — Firebase Analytics captures usage data automatically
+- Usage signals built in: Firebase captures basic product usage data automatically

 For a pre-seed startup validating an MVP, Firebase can let a two-person team ship a full-featured product in weeks, not months.